_edited_edited.png)

 Form 8 Warrant for Apprehension

-Form 8 is a warrant that is granted by a judge that allows for a police officer to transport (convey) an individual on an involuntary basis, to a designated facility (hospital).
-For the purpose of psychiatric evaluation by a physician.
+Form 8 is a warrant that is granted by a judge that allows for a police officer to transport (convey) an individual on an involuntary basis, to a designated facility (hospital), for the purpose of psychiatric evaluation by a physician.

 Who can apply?